RBird111/capstone-yelp-clone/README.md

 # Welcome to Whelp...

 Whelp is a clone of the Yelp website.
 Whelp helps people who's original plans fell through and want to find something else to do in their area.
-It aims to be your first choice for finding your second best option.
+It aims to be the best source for finding your next best options.

 [Live Link](https://whelp.onrender.com/)